AI Agent Index

 How does pricing compare between Hermes Agent vs OpenCode?

-Hermes Agent uses a free model, starting at $0 per month.
-OpenCode uses a free model, starting at $0 per month.
+Hermes Agent uses a free model.
+OpenCode uses a free model.

 View full Hermes Agent profile